Who We Are & How To Get Involved

 Board elections are held the third Tuesday of every April with results announced at the CCDC’s Annual Meeting that same day.
 During that meeting the board president and treasurer as well as the CCDC’s part-time property manager deliver reports to the neighborhood about the organization’s accomplishments, challenges and financial status.

 All of our board meetings are open to anyone.
-They begin at 6:30pm and take place on the 3rd Tuesday of every month, except December, at the Pauline Brown Clarksville Neighborhood Center, 1807 West 11th Street, which is owned by the CCDC.
+They begin at 6:30pm and take place on the 3rd Tuesday of every month, except December, at the historic Haskell House, 1703 Waterston Avenue..

 Current Board Members

 Mary Reed, President.
-Mary has lived in Clarksville since 1989 and has served on the CCDC board of directors for more than 16 years.
-For the last nine of those years, she has been president of the board; earlier, she served as the organization’s treasurer.
-She loves being involved with the CCDC and is extremely proud of the organization – the work it does to preserve Clarksville’s special history, the wide variety of events it puts on for the neighborhood, and most of all, the CCDC’s affordable housing program.
-Mary is also Clarksville's representative on the Old West Austin Neighborhood Contact Team. firstname.lastname@example.org
+Mary has lived in Clarksville since 1989 and has served on the CCDC board of directors for more than 17 years.
+For the last ten of those years, she has been president of the board; earlier, she served as the organization’s treasurer.
+Mary considers her involvement with the CCDC to be one of the most rewarding experiences in her life and she is extremely proud of the work the CCDC does to preserve Clarksville’s history and of the many events it hosts for the neighborhood.
+Most of all however, she is proud of the CCDC’s affordable housing program.
+In addition, Mary appreciates the dedication and hard work of the CCDC board of directors and of the people who volunteer to help the organization pursue its missions.
+She is Clarksville's representative on the Old West Austin Neighborhood Contact Team. email@example.com

 Chris Thomas, Vice President.
 Chris has lived in Clarksville for 15 years and has been on the CCDC board since 2003.
 He has worn many hats during his tenure on the board, including interim board president (2007), creator and web master of the CCDC web site, events planner, and chair of the CCDC Tenant Selection Committee.
 Chris has also worked with other board members to establish policies and procedures for the CCDC including the current tenant selection guidelines, the recommended neighborhood design standards, and property management procedures. firstname.lastname@example.org